 What kind of courses will I be taking in optometry school?

 Optometry school has two parts.
-The first two years you take science courses.
+In the first two years, you take science courses.
 The third and fourth years are clinical courses.

 At the Southern College of Optometry you will take the following courses:

 - Optics of the eye

 - Visual Perception

 What kind of board exams will I be taking in optometry school?

 You will be taking 2 board exams called the National Board of Examiners in Optometry Part 1 and II.
 Part I is given the August before your third year and covers the basic science covered the first two years optometry school.
 Part II is a clinical board and is taken the December of your fourth year.
 You are not allowed to graduate until you pass all board exams.

 What non-academic things do I need to do that would help my optometry school application?

 It is very important that you get experience in a clinical setting.
 This can be accomplished by spending time observing an optometrist.